 Ingredients

 - Fresh cranberries - Fresh cranberries are typically only available around Thanksgiving and Christmas time in the grocery store.
 You'll need 12 ounces which is the approximate size of a bag of fresh berries.
+I suggest you buy a couple of extra bags during the holiday season and store them in the freezer. so you have the best cranberries ready anytime you want to make this sauce.

-- Zest from Ā½ orange - The orange zest is the very thin orange skin on the outside of the fruit.
+- Zest from ½ orange - The orange zest is the very thin orange skin on the outside of the fruit.
 You'll need a zester or microplane grater because you don't want the white pith underneath the zest.
 The pith is very bitter and will ruin your cranberry sauce.

 - Ground cinnamon - This gives a nice richness to the sauce.

 - Packed brown sugar - You need sugar to balance the tartness of the cranberries.
 I'm not sure you'd be able to eat the cranberry sauce if you didn't put sugar in it.
+That said, you can use pure maple syrup, white sugar, or another sweetener if you prefer.

 Can I use frozen or dried cranberries in this recipe?